 Hi, I'm Stephanie!

-I have four areas of my life I try to focus on: Teacher, Happy, Love, and Life.
+I have four areas of my life I try to focus on to encourage the coveted work to life balance: Teacher, Happy, Love, and Life.

 Happy: Coffee, Pinterest, Reading, Poetry, Bonfires, Memes, Michigan Seasons, Crime Shows, Hairspray